Italian deputies in fist fight over reforms

-ROME Italian deputies exchanged blows in parliament on Wednesday as tensions over a tough economic reform programme came to a head.
+ROME Italian deputies exchanged blows in parliament on Wednesday as tensions over a tough economic reform program came to a head.

 The parliamentary sitting was suspended for several minutes after the fight, which broke out because of sarcastic remarks on television by Fini alleging that the wife of League leader Umberto Bossi had retired at 39.